jjasnowska-neducatio/android-kotlin-example/README.md

 # android-kotlin-example

-Example Android application written in Kotlin to demonstrate issues.
+Example Android application written in Kotlin for demonstration purposes